 Newsletter administration panels use the jQuery UI tabs which set a cookie to remember the latest used tab and when the tab was the number 1 it writes into the cookie tab_1=1.
 That triggers mod_security which drops the communication.

 More details here.
-Of course it’s a clear fail of mod_security that should be reconfigured or disabled.
+Of course, it’s a clear fail of mod_security that should be reconfigured or disabled.

-This is an old plugin, actually it seems no more maintained.
-Anyway problems are present only if the plugin is configured to strip away query string parameters from URL.
+This is an old plugin, and actually it seems no more maintained.
+Anyway problems are present only if the plugin is configured to strip away query string parameters from the URL.
 What happens is the inability to show the cancellation message to subscribers (and probably other newsletter messages) when a dedicated page is used.

-You can disable the plugin, reconfigure it or not use a dedicated page but leaving Newsletter to use it’s own message page.
+You can disable the plugin, reconfigure it or not use a dedicated page but leaving Newsletter to use its own message page.

 Theme My Login

-The plugin, actually on version 6.3.1, wrongly intercept a Newsletter’s URL to profile edit page and redirect to another page.
+The plugin, actually on version 6.3.1, wrongly intercept a Newsletter’s URL to the profile edit page and redirect to another page.
 Hope they fix that since I should otherwise add an odd patch on my side with the risk to broke other plugins. 🙂